Child, the current of your breath is six days long.

 such sanity will I touch some face I recognize?

 Down the hall the baskets start back.
-My arms

 fit you like a sleeve, they hold